Samagra-Development/Samagra-Website/src/pages/amritseries/go-sugam.md

 ---
 templateKey: case-study
 show: true
+title: go-sugam
-title: Government of Odisha's single window portal for digital delivery of agricultural schemes to farmers
+title1: Government of Odisha's single window portal for digital delivery of agricultural schemes to farmers
 title2: Impact Video
 title3: GO-SUGAM was introduced by the Govt of Odisha in May 2022, to ease the life of farmers.
 See how it impacted the life of an